vinumaradana/cse15l-lab-reports/lab-report-4.md

 ### 4. Edit the code file to fix the failing test
- To fix the failing tests, I ran the `vim ListExamples.java` to edit the code file `ListExamples.java` in the `vim` text editor.
+ To fix the failing tests, I typed `vim ListExamples.java <enter>` to edit the code file `ListExamples.java` in the `vim` text editor.
 This caused the `vim` text editor to open my file.

  ![Image](lab7-4.png)